 Exotic Animal Training Career Options and Requirements

 Exotic animal trainers teach and train wild animals at animal parks and other facilities.
-Many employers prefer to hire animal trainers who have a degree, as well as experience working in direct contact with animals.
+Although not always required, many employers prefer to hire animal trainers with undergraduate degrees in biology, zoology or animal science, as well as experience working in direct contact with animals.
+Apprenticeship programs are available in this field.

 Exotic animal trainers work in places where animals perform for the public, such as zoos, animal parks and aquariums.
 Additionally, some trainers find work in the entertainment industry, training animals as performers for television and movies.